NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/You're Next.md

 **Rogue** After downing a foe, you menace another.
 Attempt to [[Actions/Demoralize|Demoralize]] a creature within 60 feet, with a +2 circumstance bonus.
 If you have legendary proficiency in Intimidation, you can use this as a free action with the same trigger.

-**Swashbuckler** You reduce an enemy to 0 Hit Points.
-After downing a foe, you promise another that you're coming after them next.
+**Swashbuckler** After downing a foe, you promise another that you're coming after them next.
 Attempt an Intimidation check with a +2 circumstance bonus to [[Actions/Demoralize|Demoralize]] a single creature that you can see and that can see you.
 If you're legendary in Intimidation, you can use this as a free action with the same trigger.

 *Source: Pathfinder Player Core*
 *ORC*